RoshanPawara/Chess-Game/README.md

 # Chess-Game
-An attempt to implement chess game using Processing v3.4
+I attempt to implement chess game using Processing v3.4